-Although the detector might be already grounded via the mounting bolts, the detector should be grounded additionally via the functional ground connector at the back in order to establish a defined grounding.
+Although the detector may already be grounded via the mounting bolts, it must also be grounded through the functional ground connector at the back to establish a defined and reliable ground reference.
+Additionally, the detector's power plug must always be connected to a socket that guarantees proper engagement of the protective earth (PE) contact.